RivuletStudio/Rivulet-Neuron-Tracing-Toolbox/README.md

-We will provide the first ready to install package for different platforms very soon.

 =============================
 Rivulet-Neuron-Tracing-Toobox (WIP)
 =============================
+Rivulet is a Matlab GUI App for automatic reconstruction of single neuron cells.
+It is capable of automatic filternig 3D microscopic image stacks, segmenting neuron structures, reconstructing soma surface and neuron tracing.
+It has direct communication between the GUI interface and the Matlab workspace.
+It is currently actively being maintained and updated.

+Please cite the following paper for research use of Rivulet:

+*Donghao Zhang, Siqi Liu, Sidong Liu, Dagan Feng, Hanchuan Peng, Weidong Cai, "Sub-Voxel Reconstruction of 3D Neuron Morphology using RIVULET Back-Tracking", The IEEE International Symposium on Biomedical Imaging: From Nano to Macro (ISBI 2016), 2016.*

+For questions and bug reporting please post all in [Issues](https://github.com/lsqshr/Rivulet-Neuron-Tracing-Toolbox/issues) with the approperiate label assigned.

+Pull Requests are also welcomed.

+We will provide the first ready to install package for different platforms very soon.

 ![logo](https://github.com/lsqshr/Rivulet-Neuron-Tracing-Toolbox/blob/master/Rivulet_resources/Rivulet-Logo2.png)

 A big R is all we need!